veracity/veracity-documentation/sections/datafabric/iot/ingest-data.md

 When sending from an edge device on asset, the Header section can be removed.
 Hence, the connection string is unique per asset.

 The ISO Message allows for either EventData or TabularData format.
 The difference between the two is that EventData allows for datapoints not occurring regularly.
-This means that EventData can report values on different timestamps for different tag id’s, whereas TabularData only reports values on the same timestamp for all tag id’s.
+This means that EventData can report values on different timestamps for different channels, whereas TabularData reports values using same timestamp for all datapoints in requested dataset.

 ### Example of EventData